-5.15.1 Domestic abuse can be a single incident or a pattern of incidents.
-It can also include psychological, physical, sexual, financial or emotional acts of abuse.

-5.15.2 The school recognises that children can be a victim of Domestic Abuse by seeing, hearing or experiencing the effects or suffering domestic abuse in their own personal relationships.
+- 5.15.1 Domestic abuse can be a single incident or a pattern of incidents.
+It can also include psychological, physical, sexual, financial or emotional acts of abuse. - 5.15.2 The school recognises that children can be a victim of Domestic Abuse by seeing, hearing or experiencing the effects or suffering domestic abuse in their own personal relationships.
 These all have a detrimental impact on children's health, well-being, development and ability to learn.
+If we have been notified through Operation Encompass that an incident has taken place and we have not had a communication as to why a child is absent we may do a first day home visit.